SeitaBV/flexmeasures-entsoe/README.md

    The `ENTSOE_DERIVED_DATA_SOURCE` option is used to name the source of data that this plugin derives from ENTSO-E data, like a CO₂ signal.
    Original ENTSO-E data is reported as being sourced by `"ENTSO-E"`.

-3. To install this plugin as a package, try `python setup.py install` or `pip install flexmeasures_entsoe`.
+3. To install this plugin as a package, try `python setup.py install` or `pip install flexmeasures-entsoe`.

 ## Testing